DevExpress/testcafe/docs/articles/documentation/continuous-integration/jenkins.md

 > Skip this step if you use [headless browsers](../using-testcafe/common-concepts/browsers/testing-in-headless-mode.md) or [cloud testing services](../using-testcafe/common-concepts/browsers/browser-support.md#browsers-in-cloud-testing-services).

-If you run Jenkins on a Linux machine and [the tests use local browsers in the UI mode](#enable-jenkins-t-sStart-the-browser-ui-macos-and-linux), set the `DISPLAY` environment variable to `1` before the `testcafe` command:
+If you run Jenkins on a Linux machine and [test in local browsers in the UI mode](#enable-jenkins-to-start-the-browser-ui-macos-and-linux), set the `DISPLAY` environment variable to `1` before the `testcafe` command:

 ```sh
 export DISPLAY=:1